Women in EdTech

 On the opening day in the Bett Arena, Kerensa Jennings, CEO, The Duke of York Inspiring Digital Enterprise Award (iDEA) and Marième Jamme, Founder & CEO of IamtheCODE and certified World Economic Forum’s Young Global Leader, talked digital.

-Innovation in coding is undeniably something extremely beneficial for future generations.
-Marième Jamme at the time of entering the UK 20 years ago couldn’t read or write, but today she stands as the Founder & CEO of IamtheCode with the ability to code in seven coding languages. “‘I’m on a mission to make sure that one million woman and girls across the world can learn how to code by 2030” Marième adds as she delivers her purpose for IamtheCODE to visitors.
-She adds on the importance “so we can align ourselves with the united nations and goals, and make sure that young women growing up in marginalised communities have access to education.”
-This innovative fuse of forces together, are changing the global education in technology reach.
+Marième Jamme at the time of entering the UK 20 years ago couldn’t read or write, but today she stands as the Founder & CEO of IamtheCode with the ability to code in seven coding languages. “‘I’m on a mission to make sure that one million woman and girls across the world can learn how to code by 2030,” Marième stated as she addressed the audience.
+“We can align ourselves with the united nations, and make sure that young women growing up in marginalised communities have access to education.”

 Emotion and cognition in the age of AI

 How will AI shape education for our kindergartener’s generation?
-Barbara Holzapfel, General Manager of Education Marketing at Microsoft and team deliver evidence-based research to social and emotional learning already in use by more than 1,500 schools globally.
+Barbara Holzapfel, General Manager of Education Marketing at Microsoft and team, delivered evidence-based research of social and emotional learning that’s already in use by more than 1,500 schools globally.

-According to their research 80% of educators agree wellbeing is critical, with 80% believing wellbeing is critical to foundational literacies and 80% believing wellbeing is critical to communication skills.
-“In all of this technology plays a very critical role, so we ask educators which technologies are most beneficial to them” says Barbara, and research showed 58% of educators said immersive experiences, 49% said collaboration tools, 46% said data analytics.
+According to their research 80% of educators agree wellbeing is critical, with 80% believing it is critical to foundational literacies and 80% believing wellbeing is critical to communication skills.
+“In all of this, technology plays a very critical role, so we ask educators which technologies are most beneficial to them” stated Barbara, and research showed 58% of educators said immersive experiences, 49% said collaboration tools and 46% said data analytics.

 Understanding Dyslexia, recognising the minds of the future

-Maggie added valuable insight into how to realise the dyslexic advantage for students, “by reaching an early diagnosis, in order to gain critical support in the classroom, and with confidence building every step of the way, with that we can reach for the stars,” Said Maggie, to end the session.
+“By reaching an early diagnosis, to gain critical support in the classroom, and with confidence building every step of the way, with that we can reach for the stars,” Said Maggie, to end the session.

 Join in on the latest conversations in the EdTech community by following @Bett_show.
 We want to hear from you!